 Admission to the Medical School is contingent on a satisfactory Criminal Records Bureau Enhanced Check.
 If you have any criminal convictions, or cautions, warnings or reprimands from the police these should be declared at the time of application, as failure to do so will be taken very seriously, and may result in termination of your course.

 The Medical School has a Fitness to Practise Committee.
 If the Committee concludes that there is sufficient reason to judge that a student will be unfit to practise medicine, they may be required to withdraw from the course.

 Opportunities to Visit and Further Information

 Medicine Focus Day

-You can also find out more about the department on the Medicine Focus Open Day in on 15 June 2013.
+You can also find out more about the department on the Medicine Focus Open Day on 14 June 2014.
 This will give you a chance to meet staff and students, attend sessions about Medicine at Leicester and have a look around the Medical School Building.
 We also run sessions on the other Open Days but there will not be tours of the Medical School.

 Due to staff constraints it is not normally possible to visit the Medical School outside of the Medical Focus Day.